 Before EFF Lena worked in journalism, international development and in the tech industry.
 She studied the emergence of Open Source communities in Latin America, and later worked as a trainer, qualitative researcher, and media producer with Human Rights groups in the field.
 She has worked as a Product Manager and an Engineering Manager for different tech companies and non-profits.
 At EFF, she works with the Engineering and Design team on internal tools and external-facing web applications.
 She's also part of the AI working group.

-As the Institutional Support Coordinator, Tierney came to EFF with a background in art and technology, with past research and writing on interactivity, expanded cinema, information art, and culture jamming.
+Her background is in art and technology, with past practice, research, and writing on interactivity, expanded cinema, information art, and culture jamming.
 She believes technology is our most potent means of self-expression in the 21st century, and incorporates this passion into raising critical funds for EFF.
-Previously, Tierney worked in Northern and Southern California museums and arts nonprofits-- supporting exhibitions, development, and cultural planning.
-She recently finished PhD coursework in Visual & Cultural Studies at the University of Rochester, and holds an MA in Art and Curatorial Practice in the Public Sphere from the University of Southern California.
-Tierney continues her own practice in Media Arts through FILMA Collective in Richmond, but you're just as likely to find her doting on her dogs, watching Star Trek, or prepping for Wasteland Weekend.
+Previously, Tierney worked in Northern and Southern California museums and arts nonprofits supporting exhibitions, development, and cultural planning.
+Tierney holds a BFA in Media Arts from CCA, an MA in Art and Curatorial Practice in the Public Sphere from USC, and pursued further graduate work in Visual & Cultural Studies at the University of Rochester.

 Certifications: Security+, GFACT, GCLD, GPCS, GCSA